 SO MANY EYEBALLS!

-Amongst the many visitors to the Arts Review exhibition are out of towners, drawn by Whanganui’s beautiful late summer weather, the Whanganui Walls festival (March 19 – 21) the Artist Open Studios weekends (last two weekends in March) and the Arts Review itself.
+Amongst the many visitors to the Arts Review exhibition are out of towners, drawn by Whanganui’s temperate climate, our beautiful natural environment and the city’s built heritage.
 As most of the Arts Review works are available for purchase, the exhibition attracts a lot of interest and every year we welcome, writers, journalists, editors, curators, dealers and collectors from all over New Zealand.